-This figure is with the mains failed, internal sounder active and the Power Supply and General Fault lights lit.
+This figure is with the mains failed, beeper operative and the Power Supply and General Fault lights lit.
 If there are other quiescent drains on the panel then these must be included.

 Z = The total quiescent current of all zone devices